dotnet/docs-maui/docs/user-interface/controls/tableview.md

 `SwitchCell` also defines an `OnChanged` event that's raised when the switch changes state.
 The `ToggledEventArgs` object that accompanies this event defines a `Value` property, that indicates whether the switch is on or off.

-The following example shows using a `SwitchCell` to define the appearance of items in a `TableView`:
+The following example shows using a `SwitchCell` to define the appearance of items in a <xref:Microsoft.Maui.Controls.TableView>:

 ```xaml
 <TableView Intent="Settings">